Lewis Milne: Career

-Born in Edinburgh, Milne began his footballing career at Dunfermline Athletic, playing for the club's youth setup in 2007–08 season.
+Born in Edinburgh, Milner began his footballing career at Dunfermline Athletic, playing for the club's youth setup in 2007–08 season.
 He then signed with Cowdenbeath in October 2008, playing in their youth setup and signing a professional deal in July 2010.
 On 7 May 2011 he made his first team debut, playing the last 24 minutes in a 0–3 away loss against Ross County.
-In March 2012 Milne signed a new two-year deal with Cowdenbeath.
+In March 2012 Milner signed a new two-year deal with Cowdenbeath.
 He scored his first professional goal on 6 October, in a 1–1 away draw against Livingston.

-After 8 years at Central Park, Milne signed for Forfar Athletic in June 2016.
-Milne spent one season with Forfar, before deciding to move to Australia.
-Milne returned from Australia in November 2017, signing a short-term deal with Forfar.
+After 8 years at Central Park, Milner signed for Forfar Athletic in June 2016.
+Milner spent one season with Forfar, before deciding to move to Australia.
+Milner returned from Australia in November 2017, signing a short-term deal with Forfar.
 After this expired, he moved to Angus rivals Montrose at the beginning of January 2018.

 Milne left Montrose to go full-time with Raith Rovers, but he did not hold down a regular first-team place with the Kirkcaldy club.
 He returned to Montrose in January 2019.

+On 5 November 2024, Milne joined Brechin City on loan until the end of the 2024–25 season.